-While the memories are still fresh and while we are organizing the many hundreds of photos and words of wisdom we’ll share with you later, enjoy this look back at 2019 AWESOME Symposium – Days 1 and 2 –and watch for clips of our Day 3 experiences in Seattle.
+While the memories are still fresh and while we are organizing the many hundreds of photos and words of wisdom we’ll share with you later, enjoy this look back at 2019 AWESOME Symposium, including Days 1 and 2 with discussions, Up-Close Conversations, Out in Front Talks, and Making Waves sessions, and Day 3 with AWESOME experiences in Seattle.

 On Day 1